Olusamimaths/Leet-Code-30-Days-Challenges/README.md

 ## Progress
 - Completed Week 1 of April
-- Completed 4/7 of Week'2 Questions
+- Completed 4/7 of Week 2 Questions